harsha-moparthy/IE643_Vishnu/README.md

 The details of the codes are written in the scripts.

 Training and Inference details:
-Learning rate: VAE: 0.001, DDPM: 5 × 10^(−5), U-Net: 0.001
-Number of epochs: VAE: 700, DDPM: 1000, U-Net: 1000
-Optimizer: Adam optimizer for all models.
-Training and Inference batch size: 16 for all models.
+Learning rate: VAE: 0.001, DDPM: 5 × 10^(−5), U-Net: 0.001; Number of epochs: VAE: 700, DDPM: 1000, U-Net: 1000; Optimizer: Adam optimizer for all models; Training and Inference batch size: 16 for all models.

 ![image](https://github.com/user-attachments/assets/f95bb40d-93dd-481f-b712-ce1d9b5b4ef2)